madeinspace/EcoNext/src/NOTES.md

 - Make note of the Name -- we'll need this shortly

-- Copy the TableName and OrderBy values into the `tableDataQuery` function in `value-of-building-approvals/index`
+- Copy the TableName and OrderBy values into the `contentDataQuery` function in `value-of-building-approvals/index`

 - The parameters (eg everything inside the "()", so ClientID, WebID, BMID) will need to be in the same order as in the `Parameters` object in Cosmos (or just look up the function in SQL)